 It’s that time of year again.
-The 85th session of the Texas Legislature convenes Tuesday, January 10th, and our University president – just as his predecessors were before him – is mindful of UT’s relationship with the current occupants of the Capitol.
+The 88th Texas Legislature convened January 10, 2023, and our University president – just as his predecessors before him – is mindful of UT’s relationship with the current occupants of the Capitol.

 Legislative relations can be tricky.
 Because the University is state-supported, the president, while wanting to adequately convey the needs, priorities, and aspirations of the campus to lawmakers, is prevented from roaming the halls of the Capitol to lobby on the University’s behalf.
 While alumni and other supporters have since assumed this important role, such was not always the case, especially in UT’s infant years.
 What’s a University president to do?

 An ingenious Sidney Mezes called on all of his resources and devised a creative, novel, and apparently successful, approach just over a century ago.

 The old Main Building on the UT campus in the early 1900s.

 It was a mild and pleasant Saturday, February 18, 1911, when members of the 32nd Texas Legislature gathered at the west entrance to the University of Texas campus.
 Shuttled from the state capitol in a caravan of electric trolleys, the legislators had been invited by UT President Sidney Mezes to a barbecue lunch, privately financed by a group of Austin citizens, and an opportunity to visit the buildings and grounds.
 The invitation was a welcome respite from a rather hectic legislative session.
 But if the lawmakers expected a simple, quiet meal, they would soon discover that on this particular day, the UT campus was anything but tranquil.